thlorenz/ansicolors/README.md

 # ansicolors [![build status](https://secure.travis-ci.org/thlorenz/ansicolors.png)](http://next.travis-ci.org/thlorenz/ansicolors)

-Functions that surround a string with ansicolor codes.
+Functions that surround a string with ansicolor codes so it prints in color.

 ## Installation